chaudhary6-1/GameZone/README.md

 **XML Data file**: List of all games with their year of release, ratings, reviews, publisher, developers, category and a small description of the game.
 **SVG**: The logo of the company is to be designed in SVG.
-**Video**: Trailers and game plays for each game are to added on the website.
+**Video**: Trailers and gameplays for each game are to be added on the website.

 **webpage names and content**
 **Please consider the following file Conventions and Contents**.
 **Homepage**
 starting from the Homepage you should consider naming the file index.html and set the title as Homepage.
 This file should contain the following items:
-1) Categories that contain all the categories given in the web design diagram
+1) Categories page that contain all the categories given in the web design diagram
 2) All Games web page
 3) Top rated games
 4) Most awaited games
 5) new Releases
 6) About us
 7) Contact us
 8) Register
 9) FAQ's

 **Categories**
 Please consider naming this file as categories.html and the title should be set as Categories.
-This webpage should contain all the categories in the diagram which are set in an ascendant order.
+This webpage should contain all the categories in the diagram which are set in an alphabetical order.
 Each category should contain at least one game of this genre.
 **All Games**
 Please consider naming this file allGames.html and the title should be set as All Games.
-This webpage should contain the games in an ascendant order, and each game should be provided with a picture.
+This webpage should contain the games in an alphabetical order, and each game should be provided with a picture.
 **About us**
 Please consider naming this file as aboutUs.html and the title should be set as About us.
 should contain a brief introduction to our company, and what it has to offer its visitors.